Rob Hoynes, ChFC®,

 Rob is a 1985 graduate of West Point where he was an All American midfielder for the Army Lacrosse team.
 While serving on Active Duty for 5 years in the US Army, Rob was stationed in Ansbach Germany and Ft.
 Sill, OK where he held various leadership positons and lead various size army units.

-Rob holds a B.S. from West Point, a M.S.B.A from Boston University, the ChFC® designation, the series 7 & series 66 registrations through LPL Financial and Life & Health Insurance Licenses.
+Rob holds a B.S. from West Point, the ChFC® designation, the series 7 & series 66 registrations through LPL Financial and Life & Health Insurance Licenses.

 Newsletters